The Ministry Falling

 Severus squirmed.
 He would never be a hero.
-As for the Conditioned, they had all suffered in the hands of Death Eaters, but their minds had always remained stubbornly to the good side.
+As for the Conditioned, they had all suffered in the hands of Death Eaters, but their minds had always remained rebellious.

-He reluctantly formed a secret society mentoring those who wished to act as double agents becoming a part of the Unbreakable Vow to work for Dumbledore.
-Miles and Draco had urged him to.
+He knew Miles had formed a secret society mentoring those who wished to act as double agents. becoming a part of the Unbreakable Vow to work for Dumbledore.
+Miles and Draco had urged him to join in.
 Though, Albus calling them heroes would mean nothing to them.
 These abducted children just want their Mentors dead and the war to end.

 "Why did you abandon the Ministry?" he hissed as Dumbledore prodded and disinfected the wound with a salve.

 "Go to Voldemort," Dumbledore answered.
 "Azkaban will fall next.
+We all thought he would attack it first.
 The Aurors there have the prison in lock down now.
-Agnes Cotter has reported back to the Order: Harry is not in a good state of health.
+Agnes Cotter has reported back to the Order: Harry is in danger and seriously wounded.
 While the Ministry was under attack the boy had been punished for attacking an Atoner.

-"The Head Prison Warden, Auror Adrian Pickens, will open the Red File, containing the order to kill the prisoners in the Black Square once Voldemort attacks.
+"The Head Prison Auror, Adrian Pickens, has become warden by default.
+He will open the Black File, containing the order to kill the prisoners in the Black Square once Voldemort attacks.
 Make sure you are the head of the Black Square rescue operation.
 Make sure Bellatrix isn't involved, and bring the boy here to recover."

 "He's not—Albus, I can't look after him.
 Not this one!"

 "I knew she'd come to you."
 Dumbledore nodded.
 "Lily's back at the Burrow tending to the injured now.
 That'll keep her occupied.
-I have never seen her act so irrational before, and I fear that all that has happened to her family has pushed her over the edge."
+I have never seen her act so irrational before."

 Severus wanted to tell him about Lily being cursed, but decided not to.
-"Can you explain why you are keeping this wizard locked away?
+"Can you explain why you are keeping this boy locked away?
 I think I deserve an explanation."

-"We need to fool Voldemort into thinking the boy is in Azkaban while we help him."
+"We need to fool Voldemort into thinking the boy is in Azkaban while we help our Harry."
 Dumbledore sat down.
 "Harry's Mage power has corrupted him beyond recognition—"